jschneier/django-storages/docs/backends/sftp.rst

       just like you would when doing "chmod 775 myfile" from bash.

 ``SFTP_STORAGE_UID`` (optional)
-    UID of the account that should be set as owner of the files on the remote host.
+    UID of the account that should be set as the owner of the files on the remote host.
 You may have to be root to set this.

 ``SFTP_STORAGE_GID`` (optional)